timbomckay/5eTools/content/adventure/out-of-the-abyss/chapter-16.md

 ## Into the Gray Dream

-The rapport with Araumycos affects the adventurers like an <fetch-data type="spell">astral projection</fetch-data> spell, sending their astral bodies out into the Astral Plane where Araumycos's vast, dreaming mind resides.
+The rapport with Araumycos affects the adventurers like an <wc-fetch type="spell">astral projection</wc-fetch> spell, sending their astral bodies out into the Astral Plane where Araumycos's vast, dreaming mind resides.
 Their bodies remain unconscious in suspended animation while they are projected into the Astral Plane.
 Read the following aloud to the players.

 > You are floating, weightless, adrift.
 A gray, silvery light spreads around you like the dawn of a cloudy day, illuminating a peculiar realm.
 All of you are floating in a silvery haze that shimmers with swirls of color.
 Objects drift past in the distance, but whether they are small stones or rocks the size of mountains, you can't say for certain.
 Your moment of reverie is broken by the sound of Basidia's voice in your mind.
 "It begins."